Washington state sees nearly 146,000 new jobless claims as federal coronavirus relief kicks in

 The large increase came as initial jobless claims nationally dropped 18.5% to 3.8 million, the Labor Department reported.

-Officials with the Washington state Employment Security Department, which will report its own jobless figures later Thursday, were expecting a surge in initial claims for unemployment insurance last week as new federal benefits became available starting April 25.
+Officials with the Washington state Employment Security Department, which will report its own jobless figures later Thursday, were expecting a surge in initial claims for unemployment insurance last week as new federal benefits became available to state workers starting April 25.

-The new benefits, which were included in a $2.2 trillion federal coronavirus bill enacted in March, provide unemployment insurance for independent contractors and other workers not usually illegible to receive state benefits.
+The new federal benefits, which flow through the state’s unemployment insurance system, were included in a $2.2 trillion federal coronavirus bill enacted in March and provide benefits for independent contractors and many other workers not usually illegible to file for state unemployment insurance.
+The federal package also includes a $600 weekly benefit for all unemployed workers and 13 additional weeks of benefits, which lifts Washington’s total to 39.

+For weeks, the Employment Security Department has braced for what department commissioner Suzi LeVine characterized as “a tsunami” of additional jobless claims as newly eligible applicants flooded the state’s system with unemployment insurance claims.

+State officials said the new applicants could push Washington’s total number of initial and recurring claims, which stood at 605,514 for the week ending April 18, to as many as 1 million for the week ending April 25.

 This story is developing and will be updated.